ebrasha/Abdal-2-Key-Triple-DES-Builder/README.md

 ## Reporting Issues

 If you are facing a configuration issue or something is not working as you expected to be, please use the **Abdal.Group@Gmail.Com** or **Prof.Shafiei@Gmail.com** .
-Issues on GitHub are also welcomed.
+Issues on GitLab are also welcomed.